Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 BS 476-6 fire propagation test

 The test is carried out on specimens 225mm square and not more than 50mm thick.
 Thicker boards are cut away to 50mm.
 As I understand it, the specimen forms, when in position, the back wall of a combustion chamber which is also square in two of its dimensions (190mm ✕ 190mm ✕ 90mm).
 Inside the chamber is a gas burner with 14 holes to form 14 jets which attack, so to say, the surface of the material.
 There also two 1 kW heating elements inside the chamber, which are turned on part way through the test.
 The jets continue to burn for 20 minutes.
 Thermocouples measure the temperature of the exhaust gases.
-As I understand it, this allows some measure to be made (in the form of an ‘index’ rather than a quantity in Joules) of the heat released from the sample.
-Clearly, the more a material releases heat into a fire, the more it will serve to propagate the fire.
+This allows some measure to be made (in the form of an ‘index’ rather than a quantity in Joules) of the heat released from the sample.
+Clearly, the more rapidly a material releases heat into a fire, the more it will serve to propagate the fire.

 The window has a window at the front to allow the behaviour of the material to be observed.
 Here it is from the front: